Share |

 Junior School.
 110 Boys aged 7–11.
 (For further details see QEH Junior School entry in IAPS section.)

-Fees per term (2024-2025).
-Senior School: £6,480, Junior School: £4,434.
+Fees per term (2025-2026).
+Senior School: £6,965, Junior School: £4,765.
 Fees include text and exercise books, and essential educational trips but do not include public examination fees or lunches.
 Fees include VAT.

 Charitable status.
-Queen Elizabeth’s Hospital is a Registered Charity, number 1104871, and a Company Limited by Guarantee, number 5164477.
-Queen Elizabeth’s Hospital has existed since 1590 to provide a first class education.
+Queen Elizabeth’s Hospital was established in 1590 by Royal Charter.
+Registered Charity, number 1104871, Company Limited by Guarantee, number 5164477.
+VAT reg. no: 443181511.

 Governors & Staff: